 If you would like to know what the Virophysics group has been up to these days, check out our research page, our publications, and the media blurbs below.

-Media blurbs about the group's members and research
+Media blurbs by/about phymbie group's members and our research

 - As lead author on our paper on modelling the spatial spread of flu within the human respiratory tract, Quirouette was featured as part of Ryerson's Faculty of Science's Paper of the Month, June 2020.